riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

  implementer to avoid these by point validation, or up to the protocol designer to choose an encoding that is naturally restricted to the prime-order subgroup like Ristretto or Decaf.

+FourQ is not recommended by the IETF.
+We mention it here only because it has received considerable attention in the community with implementations at higher performance than Curve25519 taking advantage of arithmetic modulo a Mersenne prime.

 ~~~
 p = 73846995687063900142583536357581573884798075859800097461294096333596429543